HeroicLarvy/WhiteHeadIsland/README.md

 This is Larvy's dumb ass map.
 Don't grief it and mess things up!

 # Setup
+0. Create a github account
 1. Install the following programs:
   * [VSCode](https://code.visualstudio.com/docs/?dv=win64user)
   * [Git](https://git-scm.com/downloads/win)

-2. Once Git is installed open VSCode and select Terminal>New Terminal
+2. Once they are both installed open VSCode and select Terminal>New Terminal
 3. Setup your git credentials using
 ```
 git config --global user.email "your@email.com"